 As required by Rule 12b-1, the Rule 12b-1 Plan was approved by the Board, including a majority of the Trustees who are not interested persons of the Trust and who have no direct or indirect financial interest in the operation of the Rule 12b-1 Plan (the "12b-1 Plan Independent Trustees").
 The Rule 12b-1 Plan may be terminated for Class 3 shares of a Fund by vote of a majority of the 12b-1 Plan Independent Trustees, or by vote of a majority of the outstanding shares of that class.
 Any change in the Rule 12b-1 Plan that would materially increase the amount to be spent for distribution requires shareholder approval.
 The Trustees review quarterly a written report of such costs and the purposes for which such costs have been incurred.
 The Rule 12b-1 Plan may be amended by vote of the Trustees, including a majority of the 12b-1 Plan Independent Trustees, cast at a meeting called for that purpose.
-All agreements with any person relating to the implementation of the Rule 12b-1 Plan may be terminated for any Fund at any time on 60 days' written notice without the payment of any penalty, by vote of a majority of the 12b-1 Plan Independent Trustees or by a vote of the majority of the outstanding shares of Class 3 of that Fund.
+All agreements with any person relating to the implementation of the Rule 12b-1 Plan may be terminated for any Fund at any time on 60 days' written notice without the payment of any penalty, by vote of a majority of the 12b-1 Plan will continue in effect for successive one-year periods; provided, however, that each such continuance is specifically approved by the vote of a majority of the Board, and the Rule 12b-1 Plan Independent Trustees, cast at a meeting called for trustees, cast at a meeting class of the majority of the outstanding shares of Class 3 of that Fund.
 The Rule 12b-1 Plan will continue in effect for successive one-year periods; provided, however, that each such continuance is specifically approved by the vote of a majority of the Board, and the Rule 12b-1 Plan Independent Trustees, cast at a meeting called for that purpose.